 Academic adjustments (accommodations) provide equal opportunity for students with disabilities.
-They are determined, on a case by case basis, by the Director of Disability Services after review of medical documentation.
+They are determined, on a case by case basis, by the Director of Student Wellness and Disability Services after review of medical documentation.

 Requests that alter the academic standards of the course/program are not granted.
 Accommodations must be requested in a timely manner.
-Students registered with Disability Services must request accommodations for specific courses at least 2 weeks prior to the course start date.
+Students registered with Student Wellness and Disability Services must request accommodations for specific courses at least 2 weeks prior to the course start date.

 It is the student’s responsibility to provide documentation of disability from a licensed professional along with other application materials.
 Ideally documentation will meet the following criteria:

-Allow 30 days, after submission of all materials, for Disability Services staff to evaluate your application and reply.
+Allow 30 days, after submission of all materials, for Student Wellness and Disability Services staff to evaluate your application and reply.